 Forecast gains, losses, and stick according to a plan.
 Restaurants may witness a tiny amount of growth during the first few months — and that’s okay.
 Learning to be realistic about the long haul in sustaining a hospitality business is important.

 Proper research is key.
 Analyse the facts about restaurants in the same boat as you.
 Do start-up restaurants tend to succeed or fail in the first months?
 Do they struggle with staffing?
-What is the ratio between the amount of restaurant jobs available in your area to the number of people out of work?
+What is the ratio between the number of restaurant jobs available in your area to the number of people out of work?

 6. Decide How to Market Your Restaurant